2020–21 Derby County F.C. season: February

-Ahead of the second East Midlands Derby of the season, Wayne Rooney found himself under the spotlight as national media attention centred on arguably the highest profile match of his nascent management career.
+Ahead of the second East Midlands Derby of the season, Wayne Rooney found himself under the spotlight as national media attention centered on arguably the highest profile match of his nascent management career.
 Having accrued 31 points from a possible 54 in his 18 days in sole charge, and taking the club from bottom of the table and six points from safety to 18th in the league and eight points clear of the relegation zone, and being feted by the press for "convincing the doubters" Rooney even found himself as 25/1 outsider for the Celtic job following the resignation of Neil Lennon.
 In the event of the match, Colin Kazim-Richards celebrated signing a one-year extension to his contract with an 84th-minute equalizer in a 1–1 draw (the third consecutive East Midlands Derby to end in that scoreline) as Derby gave what Rooney described as a mixed performance, saying "30-35 minutes we were excellent (but in the) second half we weren't good."

 In mid-February, club-owner Mel Morris gave an interview discussing the situation surrounding the takeover of the club.
 He stated that the deal was "still live" as there was "a contractual obligation to sell and a contractual obligation to buy" though he couldn't talk about it due to "a very strict Non-disclosure agreement."
 He also revealed that his decision to sell the club came after a year of significant personal and health problems, some of which were related to the COVID-19 pandemic.

 An article in The Guardian commented that Derby County no longer owned their own stadium (land registry documents suggested it had been sold to "Rams Investment Limited" a company with links to the Swiss-Turkish businessman Henry Gabay, though the club denied this) and had taken two loans totalling over £30m-loan from MSD Holdings (one of which was secured against Moor Farm).